 The Juneteenth Rock Hill Dr. Ann Cain Scholarship was established in June 2016 in memory of Dr. Ann G. Cain.
 Dr. Ann Cain spent her life educating children, encouraging them to strive for excellence and passing on the love of learning.
 She was a staple in her community and beyond.
 In the legacy and life of Dr. Ann Cain, this one time scholarship will be rewarded to a deserving high school student.

-Completed applications should be postmarked no later than February 15th, 2019 to be considered for the scholarship.
+Completed applications should be postmarked no later than April 28, 2023 to be considered for the scholarship.

 OUR BOARD OFFICERS

-Ms. Seberina Myles
+President: Seberina Myles

-Councilwoman Sandra Oborokumo
+Celebration Chair: Sandra Oborokumo

 Treasurer: Dana Williams